hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 black color of the Tower, it seems as if he was ablaze while falling, as the first rays of dawn appear in the horizon.

+### V

 Calmness slowly returns to Roland.
 As if the gunshots woke him up from a vivid nightmare.
 No more poisonous words are infesting his mind.
 The smoke from the pistols clears his thoughts and headache.

-A mix of relief and emptiness fills his soul.
-This is the end of his world.
-He has other place to go and no one is waiting for him.
+But his mind still wonders.

 It is late to realize that he has been a minion of destiny, he has played his part in some divine plan.
 He was indifferent to his people, instead of his future.
 But that has been out of his control, hasn't it?

+A feeling emptiness fills his soul.
+This is the end of his world.
+He has other place to go and no one is waiting for him.

 Stares at the sunrise for a while, it is beautiful, it is silent, peaceful.
 His eye gets watery.

 Boys don't cry maggot!
 Hears Cort shout him in his mind, yet it echoes all over the tower.
 That voice makes him smile.
 It is a sad smile though.
 When was the last time he cried?
 Nobody is watching now.
+Nobody is there.
+They are all dead.
 He allows himself to burst into tears.
 Tears that make the dark stone of the Tower, even darker.

-After a while he is feeling replenished, crying has an curious healing properties for the soul.
-He empties his water flask and begins his descent.
+After a while he is feeling replenished.
+Crying has an curious healing properties for the soul.
+He downs his water flask and begins the descent.

+### VI

 Once at the base, he notices that the cracks in the walls are sealed.
 The Tower seems to be healing.

 He also observes the remains of the Crimson King, who is being devoured by the frantic crows, their eyes and beaks are red now.
 They don't get fed that often.
 It is a horrible sight.

 Not long after, there is nothing but bones left.
 He kneels and grabs the skull.